SumoLogic/sumologic-documentation/docs/search/copilot.md

 #### Ask a question

 In the **Ask Something...** field, you can manually enter a natural language prompt similar to the prebuilt ones under **Suggestions**.
 In addition, use autocompletions if appropriate.
-Type a work in the search bar to trigger completions based on the keyword.
+Type a word in the search bar to trigger completions based on the keyword.

 <!-- TO DO BA to upload to YouTube DEMO: https://drive.google.com/file/d/10XUn4DQD3K91V3Qf5heCizkHJneTaBJ7/view?usp=sharing
 -->